tmkhoyan/configParser/README.md

 a simple config parser for Matlab

 Description:
--A simle config parser for types of string,boolean, vector,cell and matrix values.
+- A simle config parser for types of string,boolean, vector,cell and matrix values.
 The parser uses simple headers with customizable header and comment delimiters.
 In other words use a delimiter of your preference for comments ( e.g. // or %, or  ) and setting headers (e.g. {myoption1} or [myoption2]).
 De delimiters can be provided to readConfig as second and third input for comments and headers respectively.
 First option is the path to the config file.
--The parser will generate a stuct with settings that are accecible via same header names.
+- The parser will generate a stuct with settings that are accecible via same header names.
 Example:

   in config file  --> set option with
   {myoption1}